MartinsKMickus/simple-trading-analysis/README.md

   - `--last-date YYYY/MM/DD` Make prediction from this date
 - `predict_market` Predict next market values and make csv with predictions
   - `--last-date YYYY/MM/DD` Make prediction from this date
+  - `--count COUNT` How much symbols to analyze.
+Will go in random order (Default: All symbols)

 ## Code structure